 The Healthwatch Essex staff team is responsible for ensuring that this work is conducted to the highest standards, reflects clear strategic goals, and is focused on achieving meaningful outcomes and impact.
 Our ambition is to be an effective agent of local change and reflect the highest standards of national and international best practices.

 Healthwatch Essex was created due to the Health and Social Care Act 2012, and the Government’s aim of ‘putting patients and the public first’ through strengthening their collective voice.
-This was further strengthened in the Health and Social Care Act revision in 2023.
-The Act creates a national network of local Healthwatch organisations and a national umbrella organisation, Healthwatch England.
-The Act also gives local Healthwatch organisations certain statutory powers to discharge their role and certain obligations.
+In late 2026, the organisation will re-brand but will continue to fulfil the same function of providing credible lived experience-based insight which helps to improve services.

 More information can be found at www.healthwatchessex.org.uk